 - Help marketers increase brand awareness.
 Marketers can brand their email messages by adding their taglines, logos, physical addresses, and phone numbers to ensure that they emphasize their products or services to prospective customers.

 Marketers that use autoresponders have a lot of their email marketing automated.
 Autoresponders consist of two individual components that work together to achieve the primary goal.
 The first is the automated email campaign which includes marketing messages that are sent to subscribers when specific events or actions are triggered.
 Then there are the automation rules.
 These are triggers or actions the sender puts in place to determine when particular automated messages are to be sent.

 For example, a business wants to follow-up on customers who made purchases by cross-selling and upselling.
 So, a sender creates a particular message and sets a trigger such as the purchase of a specific product.
 When a customer buys the item, the action is triggered, and the automated email is sent.

 SendPulse allows users to create or upload mailing lists and send sequences of emails to subscribers when they perform particular sets of actions.
-Typically, one can send different types of email autoresponders in SendPulse or create a custom event-based automation flow using Automation 360.
+Typically, one can send different types of email autoresponders with SendPulse or create a custom event-based automation flows using Automation 360.
 Here’s how to create an email autoresponder in SendPulse.

 Create an account

-Register in SendPulse email service for free.
+Register with SendPulse email service for free.
 Upload a mailing list and start creating your automated series.
 Click “Sign up” and fill out the required details.